Countable models of weakly quasi-o-minimal theories I: Preliminaries

 \begin{Fact} Suppose that $p_1(x_1),\dots,p_n(x_n)$ are partial types that are closed for finite conjunctions and let $\phi(x_1,\dots,x_n)$ be an $L_{\Mon}$-formula such that $\Mon\models (\forall x_1\models p_1)\dots(\forall x_n\models p_n)\ \phi(x_1,\dots,x_n)$.
 Then there are $\theta_i(x_i)\in p_i$ ($1\leqslant i\leqslant n$) such that:

 for all formulae $\theta_i'(x_i)$ such that $\theta_i'(\Mon)\subseteq \theta_i(\Mon)$ ($1\leqslant i\leqslant n$). \end{Fact}

-{\bf Convention.} Whenever $<$ is a relatively definable order on $p(\Mon)$, we assume the formula $x<y$ is its relative definition; similarly, $E(x,y)$ is a relative definition of an equivalence relation $E$.
+{\bf Convention.} Whenever $<$ is a relatively definable order on $p(\Mon)$, we assume the formula $x<y$ is its relative definition; similarly, $E(x,y)$ is a relative definition of an relatively definable equivalence relation $E$.

-\begin{itemize} \item Let $<$ be a relatively definable linear order on $p(\Mon)$.
+\begin{enumerate}[label=$\bullet$,left=1em,labelsep=.7em] \item Let $<$ be a relatively definable linear order on $p(\Mon)$.
 This is a tp-universal property, so by compactness, there is a formula $\theta(x)\in p$ such that the formula $x<y$ relatively defines a linear order on $\theta(\Mon)$, that is, $(\theta(\Mon),<)$ is a linear order.
 Orders of this form are called {\it definable extensions} of $(p(\Mon),<)$.

 \item Consider the structure $\mathcal P=(p(\Mon),<,E)$ where $<$ is a relatively definable linear order and $E$ a relatively definable convex equivalence relation on $p(\Mon)$.
-It is not hard to see that a finite conjunction of tp-universal properties is also tp-universal, so by compactness, there is a formula $\theta(x)\in p$ such that $(\theta(\Mon),<,E)$ is a definable extension of $\mathcal P$: $x<y$ defines a linear order and $E(x,y)$ a convex equivalence relation on $\theta(\Mon)$. \end{itemize}
+It is not hard to see that a finite conjunction of tp-universal properties is also tp-universal, so by compactness, there is a formula $\theta(x)\in p$ such that $(\theta(\Mon),<,E)$ is a definable extension of $\mathcal P$: $x<y$ defines a linear order and $E(x,y)$ a convex equivalence relation on $\theta(\Mon)$. \end{enumerate}